 Cherished tradition

-All students are invited to join their fellow graduates at commencementceremonies held at the Ashford University campus in Clinton, Iowa.
-Thousands of students from across the country travel to receive their diplomas in person.
+All students are invited to join their fellow graduates at commencement.Thousands of students from across the country gather to celebrate.

 If you had your degree, would it change you?
 Join Ashford University.
 Enroll today.

 ~~

 Ashford University’s Mission: To provide accessible, affordable, innovative, high-quality learning opportunities and degree programs that meet the diverse needs of individuals pursuing integrity in their lives, professions and communities.